+Administration in Veterinary Practice

+Unit Reference A/6 50/8829

+Level 2

-Administration in Veterinary Practice Unit Reference A/650/8829 Level 2 Credit Value 5 Guided Learning (GL) 25 Unit Summary Learners will understand the roles and responsibilities of those working within a veterinary environment, along with administration tasks crucial to the smooth running of a practice.
+Credit Value 5

+Guided Learning (GL) 25

+Unit Summary Learners will understand the roles and responsibilities of those working within a veterinary environment, along with administration tasks crucial to the smooth running of a practice.
 They will be able to align their own roles to health and safety legislation and understand effective communication with others.
+This unit is a knowledge-based unit, with no physical requirements.

-Learning Outcomes (1 to 5) Assessment Criteria (1.1 to 5.1) The learner will learner can Know the administrative tasks carried out in a veterinary practice 1.1 Explain how to effectively communicate with owners on the phone, via letter and via email 1.2 Describe information required to register and make an appointment for a new client 1.3 Describe methods of payment taken 1.4 Explain the importance of client confidentiality 2.
-Understand the structure and services of veterinary practice 2.1 Explain the roles and duties of staff within a veterinary practice received y produce 2.2 Explain how promotion of sales is carried out in a veterinary practice 2.3 Describe how Legislation impacts upon the roles within a veterinary practice
+Learning Outcomes (1 to 5) Assessment Criteria (1.1 to 5.1)

+The learner will The learner can

+Know the administrative tasks carried out in a veterinary practice 1.1 Explain how to effectively communicate with owners on the phone, via letter and via email Describe information required to register and make an appointment

+for a new client

+1.3 Describe methods of payment taken

+1.4 Explain the importance of client confidentiality

+2. Understand the structure and services of veterinary practice 2.1 Explain the roles and duties of staff within a veterinary practice

+, p.
+232.00 2.2 Explain how promotion of sales is carried out in a veterinary practice

-3. Understand how to deal with clients in a veterinary practice 3.1 Describe how to deal with clients facing bereavement in a veterinary practice 3.2 Explain how to diffuse difficult situations with clients 4.
+2.3 Describe how Legislation impacts upon the roles within a veterinary practice 3.
+Understand how to deal with clients in a veterinary practice 3.1 Describe how to deal with clients facing bereavement in a veterinary practice 3.2 Explain how to diffuse difficult situations with clients 4.
 Understand health and safety and professionalism in a 4.1 Explain own responsibilities under health and safety legislation veterinary practice 4.2 Explain how health and safety legislation relates to the working environment in a veterinary practice 4.3 Explain why professionalism is important in a veterinary practice 4.4 Describe the importance of adhering to codes of practice within a veterinary practice 4.5 Describe the importance of communication between staff in a veterinary practice 5.
 Know how to promote services within a veterinary practice 5.1 Describe the promotion of information, goods and services in a veterinary waiting room

-Hygiene in Animal Care Unit Reference H/650/8830 Level 2 Credit Value 3 Guided Learning (GL) 20 Unit Summary for m hygie the w ners are introduced to the reasons naintaining cleanliness and ene in a veterinary practice, and ways in which to carry out bugh and meaningful cleaning.
-Learning Outcomes (1 to 3) ssment Criteria The learner will to 3.2) learner can Understand reasons for cleaning and hygiene in veterinary practice 1.1 Identify the reasons for maintaining cleanliness and hygiene in a veterinary practice 1.2 Describe diseases found in a veterinary environment 1.3 Explain the importance of correct hygiene practices 2.
-Know how to maintain cleaning and hygiene in veterinary practice 2.1 Explain cleaning protocols for different areas of the veterinary practice 2.2 Identify checks carried out to assess cleanliness 2.3 Describe the correct use of chemicals to clean a veterinary practice 2.4 Explain the differences between disinfection and sterilisation 2.5 Describe different methods of sterilisation 2.6 Describe situations where disinfection and sterilisation would be used in veterinary practice
+Hygiene in Animal Care Unit Reference H/650/8830 Level 2 2 Credit Value 3 Guided Learning (GL) 20 Unit Summary Learners are introduced to the reas for maintaining cleanliness and hygiene in a veterinary practice, an the ways in which to carry out thorough and meaningful cleaning.
+This unit is a knowledge-based unit with no physical requirements.
+Learning Outcomes (1 to 3) ssment Criteria to 3.2) The learner will The learner can Understand reasons for cleaning and hygiene in veterinary practice 1.1 Identify the reasons for maintaining cleanliness and hygiene in a veterinary practice 1.2 Describe diseases found in a veterinary environment 1.3 Explain the importance of correct hygiene practices Know how to maintain cleaning and hygiene in veterinary practice 2.1 Explain cleaning protocols for different areas of the veterinary practice 2.2 Identify checks carried out to assess cleanliness 2.3 Describe the correct use of chemicals to clean a veterinary practice 2.4 Explain the differences between disinfection and sterilisation 2.5 Describe different methods of sterilisation

-3. Know how to dispose of waste from a veterinary practice 3.1 Describe categories of waste generated in a veterinary practice 3.2 Explain safe and sustainable waste disposal practices
+2.6 Describe situations where disinfection and sterilisation would be used in veterinary practice 3.
+Know how to dispose of waste from a veterinary practice 3.1 Describe categories of waste generated in a veterinary practice 3.2 Explain safe and sustainable waste disposal practices